 In March 2021, Citics raised $1 million in a Series A round from Vulpes Investment Management, Nextrans, and The Ventures.
 In mid-May, the short-term booking start-up Go2Joy received $1.3 million from SV Investment, bringing the total series A funding round to $6.1 million.
 Before that, Go2Joy received 2.5 million USD from foreign investors.

 TopenLand will be the place to provide full information about products and customers, make smart connections, clearly demonstrate the features of the sharing economy platform, get transparency, safety and convenience as the operating motto, where everyone, every home can participate and succeed with real estate.
+There are popular digital agencies that provide real estate services like the Digital agency in Lagos.
+They are leveraging the online platforms for real estate business.

 “Through the merger of DataFirst, we have gradually improved the ecosystem and consolidated our deep database of real estate.
 TopenLand was able to provide a 360-degree picture around real estate products to serve customers,” said a representative of Hung Thinh Corporation.